omar546/fintech_prototype/README.md

 ## UI Design

-The UI designs for the home page and wallet page are attached to this email.
+The UI designs for the home page and wallet page were attached to the email.
 These designs should be followed closely during the implementation process.
 Additionally, I will create a new design for the user profile page, ensuring it aligns with the overall app theme.

 ## Tasks